hashicorp/vagrant/website/source/intro/vs/docker.html.md

 # Vagrant vs. Docker

-Vagrant uses kernel-level isolation whereas Docker uses userland-level isolation.
-In practice, this means Vagrant will provide more isolation from your virtual machines than Docker, but Docker will be faster to boot machines.
-After booting, speeds are roughly equivalent.
+Vagrant is a tool focused on providing a consistent development environment workflow across multiple operation systems.
+Docker is a container management that can consistently run software as long as a containerization system exists.

+Containers are generally more lightweight than virtual machines, so starting and stopping containers is extremely fast.
+Most common development machines don't have a containerization system built-in, and Docker uses a virtual machine with Linux installed to provide that.

-Docker also lacks support for certain operating systems (like Windows and BSD).
-If your target deployment is a Windows environment, Docker will not provide the same production parity as a tool like Vagrant.
+Currently, Docker lacks support for certain operating systems (such as Windows and BSD).
+If your target deployment is one of these operating systems, Docker will not provide the same production parity as a tool like Vagrant.
+Vagrant will allow you to run a Windows development environment on Mac or Linux, as well.

+For microservice heavy environments, Docker can be attractive because you can easily start a single Docker VM and start many containers above that very quickly.
+This is a good use case for Docker.
+Vagrant can do this as well with the Docker provider.
+A primary benefit for Vagrant is a consistent workflow but there are many cases where a pure-Docker workflow does make sense.

 Both Vagrant and Docker have a vast library of community-contributed "images" or "boxes" to choose from.